ISO-HT® POLYISOCYANURATE INSULATION FOR HIGHER TEMPERATURE (Up to 350°F) APPLICATIONS

 ISO-HT is a rigid polyisocyanurate designed to insulate systems up to 350F (177C).
 ISO-HT will provide very effective insulating qualities but the Installation Guidelines available on DyplastProducts.com need to be followed for a successful job.
 A partial list of key installation procedures is listed below.
 This is not intended to be a complete guideline but to point out certain differences in installing ISO-HT.

-- ISO-HT must be conditioned for at least 24 hours before fabrication at normal shop temperatures and stored for 24 hours before factory application of a vapor barrier.
+- ISO-HT must be conditioned for at least 24 hours before fabrication at normal shop temperatures.

 - ISO-HT insulation should be applied with piping and component systems at ambient temperature and immediately secured with filament tape.
 Never install ISO-HT to a hot pipe.